Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: But what if the number *is* negative?
+<span class="ques"></span> But what if the number *is* negative?
 How can I write it in octal or hex?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: There's no direct way to print a negative number in octal or hex.
+<span class="ans"></span> There's no direct way to print a negative number in octal or hex.
 Fortunately, the need to do so is pretty rare.
 You can, of course, test whether the number is negative and print a minus sign yourself:

 ```C
 if (i < 0)